ccsb-scripps/AutoDock-GPU/README.md

 # Features

 * OpenCL-accelerated version of AutoDock 4.2 LGA (Lamarckian Genetic Algorithm)
-* It leverages the LGA paralelism, as entities of multiple docking runs are computed simultanesouly
+* It leverages the LGA paralelism, as entities of multiple docking runs are computed simultaneously
 * It targets platforms based on multi-core CPU and GPU accelerators

 # Setup